pangaea-data-publisher/pangaeapy/docs/user_guide.rst

 If you want to access the data outside of python you can download the data as a csv file to your local cache using the ``download`` method.

+>>> ds.download()
+Dataset saved to /path/to/your/storage/900388_data.csv ['/path/to/your/storage/900388_data.csv']

 Binary data
 ^^^^^^^^^^^

 Binary data refers to everything, which is not stored as a table in PANGAEA's database.
-This includes among others images, videos and `netCDF`_ files.
+This includes, among others, images, videos and `netCDF`_ files.
 If you open a binary data set you still get a table from the ``data`` attribute but this will only list the available files in the data set.

 You can also view this table on `PANGAEA`_ by clicking the "View dataset as HTML" button in the *Download Data* section on the data set landing page.